hamza4600/Khan/README.md

-# Khan
+# CV
-This is a  small website that I have created for web Development You can copy the code of this website and edite it according to your requirement I have simple added random text i field
+i HAVE CRERATED MY CVV BY USING SIMPLLE HTML AND CSS you can download and edit it according  to your requirment.